kyma-project/kyma/docs/overview/03-main-areas/01-main-areas.md

 - The tracing in Kyma uses the [Jaeger](https://github.com/jaegertracing) distributed tracing system.
 Use it to analyze performance by scrutinizing the path of the requests sent to and from your service.
 This information helps you optimize the latency and performance of your solution.
 - Logging in Kyma uses [Loki](https://github.com/grafana/loki), a Prometheus-like log management system.

 ### Service Mesh

 The Service Mesh is an infrastructure layer that handles service-to-service communication, proxying, service discovery, traceability, and security, independently of the code of the services.
 Kyma uses the [Istio](https://istio.io/) Service Mesh that is customized for the specific needs of the implementation.

 ### API exposure

-The API Gateway aims to provide a set of functionalities which allow developers to expose, secure, and manage their APIs in an easy way.
+The API exposure in Kyma is based on the API Gateway component that aims to provide a set of functionalities which allow developers to expose, secure, and manage their APIs in an easy way.
 The main element of the API Gateway is the API Gateway Controller which exposes services in Kyma.

 ### UI